 Billionaire investor Warren Buffett recently told a young entrepreneur his top tip for those graduating from college.
 Its wisdom, however, applies to all of us.

 The one easy way to become worth 50 percent more than you are now at least is to hone your communication skills — both written and verbal, Buffett said.
 You can have all the brainpower in the world, but you have to be able to transmit it.
 And the transmission is communication.
+Businesses improve their communication in a variety of ways.
+They sometimes invest in a good VoIP Provider so they can have multimedia sessions with both other employees and clients.
+Elsewhere, some work on providing training to employees to show how to improve their communication skills.
+There are lots of options so it depends on your business model which will be more effective.

 Numerous surveys show the importance of business communication.
 Business leaders regularly stress the role good communication skills play in career success and outcomes.
 Communication within businesses is key for smooth operations to continue.
 This is why businesses spend so much time and money investing in improving their communication skills.
 They often get Corporate Communication Skills Training for their leaders so their business can grow thanks to good communication.
 Technology solutions are making this easier, such as intranet software, which can provide a business with collaboration tools to connect its employees with one another.